 DC Movies First LGBT Character Is Villain Black Mask: Report

 A report suggests the DC Movies first LGBT character will be Ewan McGregor’s take on Roman Sionis A.K.A the Black Mask.
 The antagonist of the upcoming Birds of Prey film, featuring Margot Robbie reprising her role as Harley Quinn, will not explicitly “come out,” according to a vaguely-sourced report.
 Instead, it seems that Black Mask will have “palpable” sexual tension with Victor Zsasz, another Batman rogue.
 The site also suggests that Rosie Perez’s Detective Renee Montoya, an out lesbian in the comics, will retain that characterization for the film.
-Also, Quinn is bisexual (in the comics) being tied to Poison Ivy, something the animated DC Universe series will explore.
+Also, Quinn is bisexual (in the comics) being tied to Poison Ivy, something the animated DC Universe series will explore (some of which was discussed in the DC Universe Comic-Con panels).
 Take this report with an entire pillar of salt, however, because the source is notorious for publishing “insider reports” that are pure fantasy.
 Still, it’s reasonable that DC Movies first LGBT character may be in this film.

 In a world where all things were equal, none of this would matter beyond whether there’d be a love story B (or C) plot in the film or not.
 Yet, outside of an unnamed character in Avengers: Endgame, there has never been an openly-gay superhero (or super-villain) character on the big screen.
 In today’s era especially, the representation of historically-oppressed demographics is an important thing for storytellers to consider.
 These films have a wide reach and will, as Richard Donner’s Superman and Tim Burton’s Batman before the, have a long shelf-life.
 So, the inclusion of female, ethnic, and LGBT+ characters is important to ensuring that every group that exists in our real world is felt in the fictional world of these films.
 The other reason this is important is that comic books were incubators for so-called “social justice” messages since the dawn of the Silver Age and before.